aliciawyy/tikz-vibro-acoustic/README.md

 tikz-vibro-acoustic
 ===================

 Some illustration with LaTeX Tikz.

+Mainly in the fields
+- Vibro-acoustic coupling analysis
+- Domain decomposition methods